 On the Data Source Settings window, click the Add button.

-In the Add Data Source dialog, provide a unique name for our GP data source, select Dynamics GP for the Database Type, and On Premises for the Connection Method.
+Add Data Source dialog, provide a unique name for our GP data source, select Dynamics GP for the Database Type, and On Premises for the Connection Method.

 The Data Source Settings window will now display the information for your new (empty) data source.